perymimon/Promise/README.md

 Tiny Promise
 ============
-TP is implementation of [Promises/A+](URL=https://github.com/promises-aplus/promises-spec) spec by using ec5 js only.
+TP is Tiny (1.5kb minefield) is implementation of [Promises/A+](URL=https://github.com/promises-aplus/promises-spec) spec by using ec5 js only.
 It's an agnostic, cross-browser and very lightweight library to polyfill native promise and it simple enough to extend it with more features

 ### Browser Compatibility